 Coordinate all assistant judges.
 Observe foot faults in circle and any other infractions personally observe.
-Determine whether a throw is legal or not and say "mark" when it is legal.
+Determine whether a throw is legal or not and say "foul when it is not legal or display a red flag.
+A white flag should be displayed when the attempt is legal.
 Record each measurement and help keep the circle as clean as possible.
 Serve as the liaison between the event and the Head Field Event Judge and the Scorer.